 Our worship is eclectic.
 We try to include a mix of many things because everyone has different things that are meaningful to them.

 The music is lively and energetic.
-Along with our Steinway grand piano, we often have either guitar or djembe (an African hand drum).
 Our music comes from our hymnals, and is a mix of traditional hymns and contemporary hymns.
-We do not normally sing “praise music.”
+We do not normally sing “praise and worship” music.

 Worship starts with announcements for the congregation.
 These help people to stay connected to everything that is happening within the church.